 This post has been edited and updated on 4 February 2019 

 I wanted to share my experiences and views on yoga during pregnancy (particularly Hot Yoga) since I’ve been through two pregnancies while keeping up a fairly strong yoga practice.
-I’m not trained as a prenatal yoga teacher so it is always good to get advice from someone that is if you are thinking of starting or continuing a yoga practice during your pregnancy.

 I am passionate about the benefits of yoga during pregnancy and feel that having that yoga practice helped me to stay fit and strong during pregnancy (to carry my growing belly) and helped with some of those pregnancy related ailments such as squished ribs, heart burn, neck pain, varicose veins.
 Yoga also definitely helped during the birth allowing me to stay with my breath and have the strength to have an active labour.
 I had an 8 hour labour with Nina and only used a TENS machine for pain relief.
 The midwives commented that I was very focussed!
 I would absolutely recommend doing yoga of some sort for as much of the pregnancy as you can!